MODERN SLAVERY ACT POLICY STATEMENT FOR FINANCIAL YEAR ENDED 31 DECEMBER 2022

 Wacker Neuson Group expects all its suppliers to adhere to the ‘Code of Conduct for Wacker Neuson Group Suppliers’, compliance with this code is the basis for our continued relationship with our suppliers.

-This includes undertaking all suppliers to comply with the ‘General Declaration of Human Rights’ of the United Nations, to support the principles of the UN Global Compact and recognise the core labour standards of the International Labour Organisation and the rights established by the Organisation for Economic Co-operation and Development.
+This includes undertaking all suppliers to comply with the 'General Declaration of Human Rights' of the United Nations, to support the principles of the UN Global Compact and recognise the core labour standards of the International Labour Organisation and the rights established by the Organisation for Economic Cooperation and Development.

 The code of conduct specifically requests that suppliers refrain from the use of forced labour and child labour.
 Suppliers commit to this code by completing and signing a Declaration of Compliance.